Dallas: (972) 548-0088

 We often see multiple types of roof ventilation for one attic.
 Most of the time, this is not productive, as a ridge vent will compete with a solar fan, or a roof turbine will detract from a ridge vent.
 You should not mix active and passive ventilation systems.
 Also, an active roof vent should not be within 10-20 feet of a passive vent, if you decide to add or change your attic ventilation.

-If your roof already has a ridge vent and you would like to add a solar fan, we would most likely block off the inside of the ridge vent.
+If your roof already has a ridge vent and you want to add a solar fan, we would most likely block off the inside of the ridge vent.
 The vent will still be there aesthetically, but we will block off the air flow so that the solar fan will pull the air in from your soffit vents.
-Most likely, when adding a solar fan, we look to replace an existing passive vent or roof turbine.
+When adding a solar fan, we will likely look to replace an existing passive vent or roof turbine.
 We would look to block off any other roof vents within the 10-20 foot range, preventing the “cycling of air” at the roof level.

-If you have any other questions or would like to talk about ways to keep your attic cool this summer, give us a call!
+If you have any other questions or want to discuss ways to keep your attic cool this summer, give us a call!